michaelgrosner/tribeca/README.md

 ### Manual Installation

 1. Ensure your target machine has node v5 (or greater) and mongoDB v3 or greater.
-Also, ensure Typescript 2.1.4, grunt, typings, and, optionally, forever are installed (`npm install -g grunt-cli typescript typings@2.1.0 forever`).
+Also, ensure Typescript 2.1.4, grunt, and, optionally, forever are installed (`npm install -g grunt-cli typescript forever`).

 2. Clone the repository.

-3. In the cloned repository directory, `npm install` and then `typings install` to pull in all dependencies.
+3. In the cloned repository directory, `npm install` to pull in all dependencies.

 4. Compile typescript to javascript via `grunt compile`.